Master Service Agreement

 What is a master service agreement?

 A master service agreement is an overarching contract that establishes the fundamental legal terms governing an ongoing business relationship between a service provider and a client.
 It defines the baseline provisions for indemnification, liability, IP ownership, confidentiality, payment, and dispute resolution that apply to all work performed under the relationship.
 Individual statements of work or work orders then define the specific scope, deliverables, and pricing for each project, incorporating the MSA's terms by reference.
 This structure eliminates the need to renegotiate base terms for each new project, saving time and legal costs.
+Review our free master service agreement template to see the standard format.

 What is the difference between MSA and SOW?